HackYourFuture/JavaScript1/Week2/LESSONPLAN.md

 }
 ```

-**18. List all 11 *statements* in the code above**
+List all 11 *statements* in the code above

-**19. List all 28 *expressions* in the code above (BONUS!)**
+List all 28 *expressions* in the code above (BONUS!)

 ##### Essence
 It's important to know the difference between expressions and statement because:
   1. It will give you an overview on what the code is about (is it an instruction or is code that resolves in a value)
   2. While writing code you'll not mix up the two and therefore make sure that you do not write wrong code.

-3. What are operators (comparison, arithmetic, logical, assignment)
+### 3. What are operators (comparison, arithmetic, logical, assignment)
 ##### Explanation
 An operator is capable of manipulating a certain value or operand.
 Operators are used to perform specific mathematical and logical computations on operands.
 In other words, we can say that an operator operates the operands.
 In JavaScript operators are used for compare values, perform arithmetic operations etc. There are various operators supported by JavaScript: